image of me

 ...And these simple words by Jean Luc Godard: "Photography is truth."

-My take on these two thoughts is that I will wait for the perfect moment to unfold as I observe the scene and maybe give a gentle prompt before I press the shutter button, allowing everything to develop on its own without me forcing it - I truly believe in authenticity, instead of manufactured moments.
-If I AM creating an image with effects, I do it all at the time of capture instead of heavily manipulating my work digitally later.
+My take on these two thoughts is that I will wait for the perfect moment to unfold as I observe the scene - and if I AM creating an image with effects, I do it all at the time of capture with lenses and filters instead of heavily manipulating my work digitally later.
+I choose to not blur the lines of authenticity, and instead let my lenses capture truth when the camera’s shutter closes.

 Some not so random facts about me: